iotaledger/susee-streams-poc/README.md

   * Acts as [*Application Server Connector*](#technical-components)
     for the *streams-poc-lib* test application
-  * Receives & sends binary packages from/to the streams-poc-lib test application via a socket connection and transmits these packages to the *IOTA-Bridge* via its `lorawan-rest` API functions.
+  * Receives & sends binary packages from/to the streams-poc-lib test application via a socket connection and transmits these packages to the *IOTA Bridge* via its `lorawan-rest` API functions.
 * [Management Console](management-console)<br>
   * [Admin](#roles)-Tool to process workflows needed for *Initialization* of the *Sensor* and the monitoring of *Sensor Processing*